+(1) Definitions

-- (1) Definitions - (a) "Child" means a child of the employee under the age of one year except for adoption of a child where "child" means a person under the age of 5 years of age who is placed with the employee for the purpose of adoption, other than a child or step-child of the employee or of the partner of the employee or child who has previously lived continuously with the employee for a period of 6 months or more. - (b) "Employee" includes full time employees, part-time employees, permanent employees, fixed term contract employees up until the end of their contract period, and "eligible" casual employees. - (c) A casual employee is "eligible" if the employee - (i) has been engaged on a regular and systematic basis for a sequence of periods of employment during a period of at least 12 months; and - (ii) but for an expected birth of a child to the employee or the employee's partner or an expected placement of a child with the employee with a view to the adoption of the child by the employee, would have a reasonable expectation of continuing engagement by the employer on a regular and systematic basis. - (d) Without limiting subclause (1)(c) of this clause, a casual employee is also "eligible" if the employee - - (i) was engaged on a regular and systematic basis for a sequence of periods during a period (the first period of employment) of less than 12 months; and - (ii) at the end of the first period of employment, the employee ceased, on the employer's initiative, to be so engaged by the employer; and
+- (a) "Child" means a child of the practitioner under the age of one year except for adoption of a child where "child" means a person under the age of 5 years of age who is placed with the practitioner for the purpose of adoption, other than a child or step-child of the practitioner or of the partner of the practitioner or child who has previously lived continuously with the practitioner for a period of 6 months or more. - (b) "Practitioner" includes full time practitioners, part-time practitioners, permanent practitioners, fixed term contract practitioners up until the end of their contract period, and "eligible" casual practitioners. - (c) A casual practitioner is "eligible" if the practitioner - (i) has been engaged on a regular and systematic basis for a sequence of periods of employment during a period of at least 12 months; and

-- (iii) the employer later again engaged the employee on a regular and systematic basis for a further sequence of periods during a period (the second period of employment) that started not more than three months after the end of the first period of employment; and - (iv) the combined length of the first period of employment and the second period of employment is at least 12 months; and - (v) the employee, for an expected birth of a child to the employee or the employee's partner or an expected placement of a child with the employee with a view to the adoption of the child by the employee, would have a reasonable expectation of continuing engagement on a regular and systematic basis. - (e) "Primary Care Giver" is the employee who will assume the principal role for the care and attention of a child/children.
-The employer may require confirmation of primary care giver status. - (2) Basic entitlement - (a) Employees are entitled to 52 weeks parental leave in relation to the birth or adoption of their child. - (b) Parental leave is to be available to only one parent at a time, except that both parents may simultaneously access the leave in the following circumstances: - (i) an unbroken period of one week at the time of the birth of the child: - (ii) an unbroken period of up to 3 weeks at the time of adoption / placement of the child; or - (iii) where the employer agrees. - (c) In order to demonstrate to the employer that, subject to subclause 2 (b) of this clause, only one parent shall be off on parental leave at a time an employee shall, when applying for parental leave, provide the employer with a statutory declaration stating particulars of any period of parental leave sought or taken by his or her partner. - (d) Except as provided by subclause (16) of this clause, parental leave is unpaid. - (3) Birth of a child - (a) A pregnant employee shall provide to the employer at least 10 weeks in advance of the expected date of birth: - (i) a certificate from a registered medical practitioner stating that she is pregnant and the expected date of birth; and - (ii) written notification of the date on which she proposes to commence parental leave, and the period of leave to be taken.
+- (ii) but for an expected birth of a child to the practitioner or the practitioner's partner or an expected placement of a child with the practitioner with a view to the adoption of the child by the practitioner, would have a reasonable expectation of continuing engagement by the employer on a regular and systematic basis. - (d) Without limiting subclause (1)(c) of this clause, a casual practitioner is also "eligible" if the practitioner - - (i) was engaged on a regular and systematic basis for a sequence of periods during a period (the first period of employment) of less than 12 months; and - (ii) at the end of the first period of employment, the practitioner ceased, on the employer's initiative, to be so engaged by the employer; and - (iii) the employer later again engaged the practitioner on a regular and systematic basis for a further sequence of periods during a period (the second period of employment) that started not more than three months after the end of the first period of employment; and - (iv) the combined length of the first period of employment and the second period of employment is at least 12 months; and - (v) the practitioner, for an expected birth of a child to the practitioner or the practitioner's partner or an expected placement of a child with the practitioner with a view to the adoption of the child by the practitioner, would have a reasonable expectation of continuing engagement on a regular and systematic basis. - (e) "Primary Care Giver" is the practitioner who will assume the principal role for the care and attention of a child/children.
+The employer may require confirmation of primary care giver status.

+(2) Basic entitlement

+- (a) Practitioners are entitled to 52 weeks parental leave in relation to the birth or adoption of their child. - (b) Parental leave is to be available to only one parent at a time, except that both parents may simultaneously access the leave in the following circumstances: - (i) an unbroken period of one week at the time of the birth of the child: - (ii) an unbroken period of up to 3 weeks at the time of adoption / placement of the child; or - (iii) where the employer agrees.

+- (c) In order to demonstrate to the employer that, subject to subclause 2 (b) of this clause, only one parent shall be off on parental leave at a time a practitioner shall, when applying for parental leave, provide the employer with a statutory declaration stating particulars of any period of parental leave sought or taken by his or her partner. - (d) Except as provided by subclause (16) of this clause, parental leave is unpaid.

+(3) Birth of a child